ekupaskibas18/ekupaskibas18.github.io/blogs/quotes/2023-11-23-love-you-quietly-and-alone.md

 <br/><br/><br/>

-I do not need you to know me.
+I do not need you to notice me.
-I just want to love you quietly and alone.
+Let me love you quietly and alone.

 <footer>
   — Randell Tuazon